Help us match you with local pros in your area

 When looking for an HVAC provider, choose one with technicians that have the right training, licenses, and experience.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 In New Jersey, HVAC contractors are required to be licensed by the Board of Examiners of Heating, Ventilating, Air Conditioning and Refrigeration Contractors.
 Contractors must be bonded and must participate in continuing education.
 Individuals who operate an HVAC business must also have general liability insurance.
-Checking reviews on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can assist your decision as well.
-Choose a company with stellar reviews and stories of positive customer experiences.
+Checking reviews on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can help your decision as well.
+Choose a company with great reviews and stories of positive experiences from customers.

-Normally, your HVAC system should be inspected twice a year.
-After that inspection, your HVAC technician will tell you what services are required.
-You should also call a technician if you notice any new issues, such as leaks, unusual smells, or strange noises.
-If your home has ductwork, it should be serviced every few years.
+You should have your HVAC system inspected approximately twice yearly.
+Following an inspection, your technician will inform you if any services are needed.
+You should also have your system inspected if you start noticing issues such as strange noises, leaks, or unusual smells.
+If your home has ductwork, you should have it inspected every few years.

-The best times to have an HVAC inspection are during the spring and fall.
-Technicians are often less busy during these times, so it will be easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, the times of the year when it gets the most use.
+Generally, it's best to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You may also consider getting a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+You could also consider getting a smart thermostat.

-Your HVAC company might offer financing options through a third-party lender, or you might be able to obtain your own loan.
-It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.
+Your HVAC company might have financing options via a third-party lender, or you might choose to obtain a loan on your own.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.